INTRACEREBRAL HEMORRHAGE

 - intracerebral hemorrhage (especially with antithrombotic or fibrinolytic therapy)

-- in severe SVD (Subcortical Vascular Disease or Small Vessel Disease)
+- severe SVD (Subcortical Vascular Disease or Small Vessel Disease)

 Classification